Pierre Lapointe: International success

 In July 2014, he appeared at the Francofolies de La Rochelle in France.
 During this time, he hosted his own weekday radio show, Les Petites Morts, which was broadcast nationally on France Inter.
 In the program, Lapointe discussed some of his favourite artists and featured guests such as Christophe, Christine and the Queens and Alexandre Tharaud.
 The exposure greatly increased his popularity in France.

 In November 2014, he released Paris tristesse in France and Belgium.
 The album, recorded in Paris, consists of reworked songs from Punkt as well as covers of French pop classics.
 The album was later released in Quebec on 10 February 2015.

-He was a coach on La Voix, the Quebec edition of the international reality show The Voice, from its third to its fifth season, and returned in the eight season.
+He was a coach on La Voix, the Quebec edition of the international reality show The Voice, from its third to its fifth season, and returned in the eighth season.

+In February 2022, Lapointe released L'heure mauve, a soundtrack album commissioned for the MMFA exhibition by visual artist Nicolas Party.

 In 2022, Lapointe and Charlotte Cardin performed Daniel Lavoie's "Ils s'aiment" at the ceremony inducting Lavoie into the Canadian Songwriters Hall of Fame.

+His 2025 album Dix chansons démodées pour ceux qui ont le cœur abîmé was shortlisted for the Juno Award for Francophone Album of the Year at the Juno Awards of 2026.